Alicepinch/bakemyday/README.md

 ### Typography

-The fonts chosen for this website are Bebas Neue and Montserrat the reason for this choice was because they were clean, modern and complimented each other.
+The fonts chosen for this website are Bebas Neue and Montserrat the reason for this choice was because they were clean, modern and complemented each other.

 ### Colour Scheme